Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Well-Posedness and Stability of Distribution Dependent non-linear Young Equations

-In the remainder of this section we first we extend the definition of the non-linear Young integral to integrands involving functions convolved with the time marginals of a measure flow.
+\end{theorem} \begin{remark} Note here that while the constant $C$ depends only on the $2q$ moments of $B$ for $q = \frac{2-\beta}{\gamma-\beta}$, since $\beta \in (1-\gamma,\eta\wedge \gamma)$ is arbitrary $q$ can in fact be arbitrarily large hence the requirement for for $B,\,B^1,\,B^2$ to have all finite moments. \end{remark} In the remainder of this section we first extend the definition of the non-linear Young integral to integrands involving functions convolved with the time marginals of a measure flow.
 We also obtain stability estimates on the non-linear Young integral (NLYI) with respect to the measure and spatial trajectory.
 This is all done in Subsection~\ref{subsec:NLYI}.
 Then we prove Theorem \ref{th:AbstractNLETheorem} in two stages; firstly in Subsection~\ref{subsec:FrozenFlowWP} we freeze a path-measure $\mu \in \cP_1\left(\cC^{\eta\wedge \gamma}_T\right)$ and demonstrate existence and uniqueness of solutions $Y^\mu$ to the dynamics of \eqref{eq:AbstractNLYEMKV} with $\mu$ fixed.
-Then using the stability in measure of the NLYI we show by a fixed point argument the existence of unique solutions to the full McKean--Vlasov type non-linear Young equation on and the associated stability bound \eqref{eq:AbstractNLYEDataStable}.
+Then using the stability in measure of the NLYI we show by a fixed point argument the existence of unique solutions to the full McKean--Vlasov type non-linear Young equation and the associated stability bound \eqref{eq:AbstractNLYEDataStable}.